Buying a refurbished mobile

 - All refurbished devices are repackaged in a brand-new box with all accessories and cables

-Samsung sells 'Certified Pre-Owned' phones but when checking its site, it only had stock of the Samsung S9 (released 2018), so not a huge selection.
+Samsung sells 'Certified Pre-Owned' phones with a range of handsets with a one-year warranty.
 You can get refurbished handsets on contract directly from the networks, but they don't tend to be great value.

-If you're buying a refurbished handset and want to make sure it'll work with your Sim, it's best to buy one that's locked to your network, or – for total flexibility – factory-unlocked.
+To make sure the refurbished phone works with your Sim, it's best to buy one that's locked to your network, or – for total flexibility – factory-unlocked.
 Although you can unlock a phone yourself, some providers charge a fee – see our Mobile Unlocking guide for more.

 When buying from a trader you have the same rights as when buying from a shop – goods must be of satisfactory quality, fit for purpose, and as described (see Buying Rights for more).
 So if there's an undisclosed fault, you can send it back for a full refund.
 If a fault has been disclosed though – eg, "showing signs of wear" – then so long as that's a fair description you can't get a refund.